rummens/TFX-Custom-Component/Readme.md

 ## Examples
 There are two examples in this repo, one for a [head component](./Custom_Head_Component) , assuming your component is the first or only to run.
-The second one for an [upstream component](./Custom_Upstream_Component) (in this case a modified version of the Model Validator)
+The second one for an [downstream component](./Custom_Upstream_Component) (in this case a modified version of the Model Validator)